-DI benefits can be paid only after your employees meet all of the following requirements:
+DI benefits can be paid only after your employees meet the following requirements:

-- The individual must be unable to do their regular or customary work for at least eight consecutive days.
+- They can’t do their usual work for at least eight consecutive days.

-- The individual must be employed or actively looking for work at the time they become disabled.
+- They are employed or looking for work at the time they become disabled.

-- The individual must have lost wages because of their disability or, if unemployed, have been actively looking for work.
+- They lost wages because of their disability or, if unemployed, have been looking for work.

-- The individual must have earned at least $300 from which State Disability Insurance (SDI) deductions were withheld during a previous period.
-The individual must be under the care and treatment of a licensed physician/practitioner or accredited religious practitioner during the first eight days of their disability.
+- They are under the care and treatment of a licensed health professional or an accredited religious practitioner during the first eight days of their disability.
 (The beginning date of a claim can be adjusted to meet this requirement.)
-The individual must remain under care and treatment to continue receiving benefits.
+They must remain under care and treatment to continue getting benefits.

 An independent medical examination to determine the individual’s initial or continuing eligibility may be required.

 Your employee may apply for benefits even if they are not sure they are eligible.
-If they are found to be ineligible for all or part of a period claimed, they will be notified of the ineligible period and the reason.
-Your employee may not be eligible for DI benefits if they:
+They will be notified if we find they are not eligible for all or part of a period claimed.
+Your employee might not be eligible for DI benefits if they:

-- Are claiming or receiving Unemployment Insurance (UI) or Paid Family Leave (PFL) benefits.
+- Are claiming or receiving Unemployment Insurance or Paid Family Leave benefits.